 - Objects not appearing as bright as they used to

-Many older people are unaware that they have AMD and may not notice that their vision is deteriorating, particularly if only one eye is affected.
+Many older people are unaware that they have AMD and may not notice that their vision is deteriorating, particularly if it is only in one eye.
 Other people may fail to report vision loss because they believe it to be an inevitable consequence of aging.
 If patients with certain types of AMD are to benefit from recent developments in treatment, an early diagnosis is extremely important.
 AMD can be classified as either dry or wet.